 This presents an obstacle to our promotion of democracy in Iran though not an insurmountable one.
 The administration stands with courageous reformers who are on the frontlines of freedom working to have a voice in their own future.
-To ensure that our programs can be implemented safely, we do not publicly identify individual
+To ensure that our programs can be implemented safely, we do not publicly identify individual recipients of U.S. funding.
+A number of Western NGOs-including several U.S.-based NGOs operating under

-A number of Western NGOs-including several U.S.-based NGOs operating under OFAC licenses; the London-based Committee to Defend Women's Rights in the Middle East, which has an Iranian cofounder; the Dutch-based Institute for Advocacy for Development Cooperation; and the German-based Friedrich Ebert Foundationoperate in Iran.
-These organizations focus on a variety of missions, including advocating for women's rights, facilitating the exchange of ideas between European and franian groups, working with youth groups and intellectuals, and capacity building for Iranian civil society activists.
+A number of Western NGOs-including several U.S.-based NGOs operating under OFAC licenses; the London-based Committee to Defend Women's Rights in the Middle East, which has an Iranian cofounder; the Dutch-based Institute for Advocacy for Development Cooperation; and the German-based Friedrich Ebert Foundation operate in Iran.
+These organizations focus on a variety of missions, including advocating for women's rights, facilitating the exchange of ideas between European and Iranian groups, working with youth groups and intellectuals, and capacity building for Iranian civil society activists.
 Question.
 How does the administration engage the Iranian diaspora who live in the United States?

 Answer.
-We communicate with a broad spectrum of the Iranian diaspora world-wide, including in the United States.
+We communicate with a broad spectrum of the Iranian diaspora worldwide, including in the United States.
 The American diaspora community can play an important role in the promotion of political reform in Iran.
 U.S. policy recognizes that political reform within Iran must be indigenous.
 The administration is prepared to support civil society and the cause of freedom in Iran.